Pilot dies in plane crash while fighting Colo. fire

 The flight might have been the first time in the U.S. that a fixed-winged aircraft was used to fight a fire using night vision goggles.

-9 News reporter Marc Sallinger was at the Northern Colorado Regional Airport on Tuesday afternoon with the pilot before the plane took off.
+9 News reporter Marc Sallinger was at the Northern Colorado Regional Airport on Tuesday afternoon with the Olson before the plane took off.

-“It’s a pretty cool thing to be a part of,” the pilot told Sallinger.
+“It’s a pretty cool thing to be a part of,” Olson told Sallinger.

 The Kruger Rock Fire has triggered evacuations in Larimer County, the Associated Press reported.
 The fire’s cause is unknown.